MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-hybrid-organization.md

 author: LolaJacobsen
 ms.author: lolaj
 manager: serdar
-ms.date: 08/10/2017
+ms.date: 09/25/2017
 ms.topic: overview
 ms.prod: teams
-description: Learn how to configure an Exchange hybrid organization for use with Microsoft Teams
+description: Learn how to configure an Exchange hybrid organization for use with Microsoft Teams.
+Set_Free_Tag: Strat_MT_TeamsAdmin
 ---

 Configure an Exchange hybrid organization for use with Microsoft Teams